movinalot/azure-202-advanced/content/6_Chapter-Six/6_4-peer-vnet-hub2.md

 - What routes do the FortiGates know about?
 - What are the effective routes of both hubs?
-- What are the effective routes of the Linux VMs in the Spoke VNETs?
+- What are the effective routes of the Linux-Spoke3-VM?

 1. ***View*** each FortiGate's route table